-For the year ended December 31, 2020, the Company's audit committee consisted of Messrs.
-Boggio, Mulrow and Gowans.
+For the year ended December 31, 2021, the Company's audit committee consisted of Messrs.
+Boggio, Boehner and Pataki.
 All are independent and financially literate as defined in NI 52-110.
-The Audit Committee held three meetings during the year ended December 31, 2020.
+The Audit Committee held four meetings during the year ended December 31, 2021.

-The following is a description of the education and experience of each member of the audit committee during the year ended December 31, 2020 that is relevant to the performance of their responsibilities as an audit committee member.
+The following is a description of the education and experience of each member of the audit committee during the year ended December 31, 2021 that is relevant to the performance of their responsibilities as an audit committee member.

-Lenard Boggio (Chair of Audit Committee) - Mr. Boggio is a former partner of PwC LLP, where he was the leader of the mining industry practice in British Columbia.
+Lenard Boggio (Chair of Audit Committee) - Mr. Boggio is a former partner of PwC LLP, where he was an audit partner and the leader of the mining industry practice in British Columbia.
 Mr. Boggio has significant expertise in financial reporting, auditing matters and transactional support, previously assisting, amongst others, clients in the mineral resource and energy sectors, including exploration, development and production stage operations in the Americas, Africa, Europe and Asia.
-Mr. Boggio previously served as a director of Blue Gold Mining Inc., Augusta Resource Corp., Armor Minerals Inc., Polaris Materials Corporation, and Lithium Americas Corp. and currently serves as a director of Equinox Gold Corp., Pure Gold Mining Inc., Sprott Resource Holdings Inc., Augusta Gold Corp. and provincially owned BC Hydro and Power Authority.
+Mr. Boggio previously served as an independent director and audit committee chair of Blue Gold Mining Inc., Augusta Resource Corp., Armor Minerals Inc., Polaris Materials Corporation, and Lithium Americas Corp. and currently serves as an independent director and audit committee chair of Equinox Gold Corp., Pure Gold Mining Inc., Three Valley Copper Corp., Augusta Gold Corp. and provincially owned BC Hydro and Power Authority.
 Mr. Boggio has a Bachelor of Arts Degree and an Honors Bachelor of Commerce Degree from the University of Windsor.
 In 1985 Mr. Boggio became a member of the Institute of Chartered Accountants of BC ("ICABC", now "CPA BC").
 Mr. Boggio was conferred with a Fellow's designation in 2007 by the ICABC for distinguished service to the profession and community and in 2018 he was awarded a Lifetime Achievement Award by CPA BC for his outstanding lifetime of service to the profession and community.
-He is a past president of ICABC and he is also a past Chair of the Canadian Institute of Chartered Accountants.
+He is a past president of ICABC and a past Chair of the Canadian Institute of Chartered Accountants.
 He is also a member of the Canadian Institute of Corporate Directors ("ICD.D").